Artist: Leslie Printis (authored by leslie printis)

 Monica Denevan was born in San Francisco and studied photography at San Francisco State University but it wasn’t until she started traveling extensively that she began to see differently.
 She has been visiting parts of Burma and China for many years, always with her Bronica, an open mind and a sense of humor.
 Monica’s photographs have been exhibited internationally.
 Her work had been published in ZYZZYVA, Black+White Photography (UK), F-Stop Magazine, Communication Arts Photo Annual, SHOTS, Black and White Magazine, The Photo Review, The Sun, and Artvas-The Photo (Korea) among others.
 Online, her work has been featured on LENSCRATCH, F-Stop magazine, and Le Journal de la Photographie.
 She is represented by Scott Nichols Gallery in San Francisco, Capital Culture Gallery in London, and Tao Evolution Gallery in Hong Kong which produced a small catalogue of her work.
 Monica’s photographs are in the permanent collection of UCSF Medical Center.

-James Groleau
+Submitted by James Groleau on

 After many years of working in mezzotint, an engraving technique that requires precision and forethought, I am now exploring the realms of wax painting and abstract imagery.
 Each image starts as a simple shape, assuming different permutations until the final image is achieved.
 The encaustic process introduces me to a spontaneity that does not exist in my mezzotints.
 The new work represents a passage both toward a new way of working, and perhaps more importantly, toward a new way of seeing.